zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 To configure a web role to use a PHP runtime that you provide, follow the steps below.

-1. Create an Azure Service project and add a PHP web role as described in the [How to: Create a cloud services project](#how-to-create-a-cloud-services-project) と [How to: Add PHP web or worker roles](#how-to-add-php-web-or-worker-roles) sections above.
+1. Create an Azure Service project and add a PHP web role as described in the [How to: Create a cloud services project](#how-to-create-a-cloud-services-project) and [How to: Add PHP web or worker roles](#how-to-add-php-web-or-worker-roles) sections above.
 2. Create a `php` folder in the `bin` folder that is in your web role's root directory, then add your PHP runtime (all binaries, configuration files, subfolders, etc.) to the `php` folder.
 3. (OPTIONAL) If your PHP runtime uses the [Microsoft Drivers for PHP for SQL Server][sqlsrv drivers], you will need to configure your web role to install [SQL Server Native Client 2012][sql native client] when it is provisioned.
 To do this, add the `sqlncli.msi` installer to the `bin` folder in your web role's root directory.
 You can download the installer here: [sqlncli.msi x64 installer].
 The startup script described in the next step will silently run the installer when the role is provisioned.
 If your PHP runtime does not use the Microsoft Drivers for PHP for SQL Server, you can remove the following line from the script shown in the next step: